ClusterCockpit/cc-doc/content/en/docs/overview/_index.md

 ## How does it work?

+### Simple setup

 {{< figure src="cc-arch.png"  width="80%" alt="ClusterCockpit software architecture" >}}

-ClusterCockpit consists of the following components:
+In a simple setup ClusterCockpit consists of the following components:

 - The web user interface and API backend: [cc-backend](https://github.com/ClusterCockpit/cc-backend)
-- The node-level metric collection agent: [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector)
+- The node-level metric collection agent (one per compute node): [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector)
 - The Slurm scheduler adapter: [cc-slurm-adapter](https://github.com/ClusterCockpit/cc-slurm-adapter)

 Node-level metrics are collected continuously by the metric collector and sent to the backend at **fixed intervals**.
-Job metadata is provided by the Slurm adapter—or by a custom adapter for other batch job schedulers—and transmitted to **cc-backend** via **HTTP or NATS**.
+Job metadata is provided by one Slurm adapter per Slurm Controller or by a custom adapter for other batch job schedulers and is transmitted to **cc-backend** via **HTTP or NATS**.

 Job metadata is stored in an **internal SQLite database**.
-For running jobs, cc-backend queries an internal metrics store to retrieve all required time-series data.
+For running jobs, **cc-backend** queries an internal metrics store to retrieve all required time-series data.
 Once a job has finished, its complete dataset—including metadata and metrics—is **persisted to a JSON based job archive**.

-cc-backend supports multiple archive backends:
+**cc-backend** supports multiple archive backends:

 - A file-based archive
 - A single-file SQLite-based archive